wotakumoe/wotaku/guides/imagedit.md

 The majority of the panels are black and white and can safely be grayscaled if they are not already are (e.g. 24-bit jpegs or pngs for example) to reduce the filesize of those images.

-The command (CLI) to use with ImageMagic to batch process all images inside the current folder (that your command prompt is in) would be;
+The command (CLI) to use with ImageMagick to batch process all images inside the current folder (that your command prompt is in) would be;

 ```
 magick mogrify -format png -dither None -colorspace Gray *.png